yogeshwar607/shreemoryacabs/REVIEW_GENERATION_SYSTEM.md

 Your input helps us serve you better!

 Best regards,
-GreenEVCabs Team
+Shree Morya Cabs Team
 ```

 **Template 2: Specific Follow-up**
 ```
 Hi [CustomerName],

-Thank you for the 4-star review and for choosing GreenEVCabs!
+Thank you for the 4-star review and for choosing Shree Morya Cabs!

 We noticed you mentioned [specific aspect].
 We'd love to discuss this further and ensure a 5-star experience next time.